What if I forget to take my passport on a trip?

 To replace a passport, you will have to contact your country’s consulate in Madrid.
 The US embassy’s website is www.embusa.es.

-Is there a “lost and found”?
+Is there a “lost and found” on campus?

 Can I make a doctor’s appointment myself?